-Asphalt 8 Airborne gives a thrilling, sheer sensation of high speed auto-accelerated cars in set of different scenarios.
-After its long awaited release, a lot of gamers hopelessly complained about frequent crashes.
+Asphalt 8 Airborne gives a thrilling, sheer sensation of high-speed auto-accelerated cars in a set of different scenarios.
+After its long-awaited release, a lot of gamers hopelessly complained about frequent crashes.
 The game wouldn’t open or simply crash to desktop during gameplay.
 Here’s how to deal with this problem.

 Verify Hardware Components

 Ensure your system meets the following hardware requirements:

 - Memory: 2 GB

 - Video Card: Must be compatible with Microsoft DirectX

 Repair DirectX Installation